department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.labReport-notes.md

 - VIA will stop sending us entries. so
   - Thus we will be using [Index-Update-and-Delete](background.html#entered-in-error)
 - There is no data available to fill out a ServiceRequest
+- Note that recommendation on pathology is to just keep the overall presented form, and not bother with the observations.

 ### Business rules